anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 ## The branching problem

 With the current compilation method, any recursive function which contains two or more recursive calls to itself in its body will cause an exponential blow-up in the generated code size, and thus will most likely fail to compile.
+As a rule of thumb, the size of the VampIR code generated for a Juvix function is proportional to k^n where n is the unrolling depth and k is the number of recursive calls in the function body.

 For example, trying to compile the fast power function